yarafe/Private-Link/README.md

 The ARM template will deploy here the following components:

--1 Vnet with for subnets:
+- 1 Vnet with for subnets:
--internal subnet for FGT internal interface
+- internal subnet for FGT internal interface
 -external subnet for FGT external interface -ProtectedSubnetA where the private endpoint is located -ProtectedSubnetB where the client windows machines can be deployed